After School Supper

 How much money could my after-school program receive?

 All snacks and/or suppers served in at-risk after-school programs will earn reimbursement at a set rate.
 These rates are adjusted every July.
-The rate as of March 2015 is $3.22 for each supper and $.82 for each snack.
+The current rate in California of October 2018 is $3.54 for each supper and $.91 for each snack.